-The full range of facilities provided by the Union includes a cafeteria service and other dining facilities, a large shopping centre, cloak room, banking and hairdressing facilities, showers, a women's lounge, common, games, reading, meeting, music, practice, craft and dark rooms.
-Photocopying, sign printing, and stencil cutting services are also available.
+On the lower campus the range of facilities provided by the Union includes a cafeteria service and other dining facilities, a large shopping centre, cloak room, banking and hairdressing facilities, showers, a women's lounge, common, games, reading, meeting, music, practice, craft and dark rooms.
+Photocopying sign printing, and stencil cutting services are also available.
+On the upper campus there is a cafeteria and coffee bar on the ground floor of the Sciences Building, a vending area and lounge off the Science Plaza, a similar facility off the Commerce Courtyard and a Snack Bar at the Golf House on the corner of High and Botany Streets.